 From my experience, relying on a series of interviews to find an All-Star for a key role is a recipe for disaster.
 It is nearly impossible to judge character, competence, and passion during a relatively short discussion.
 Finding someone who is more qualified for a position than you are requires more than a recruiting process, it requires a revolutionary mindset and approach.
 Here’s where I’d recommend you start:

-- Don’t compromise – go back and reread “You may not be the ‘A’ player you think you are.”
+- Don’t compromise.
+Go back and reread “You may not be the ‘A’ player you think you are.”
 Refuse to compromise on these traits.
 Don’t make the mistake of settling for someone just because they are the best you’ve found so far and you have to fill the slot.
-The right person is much more important than hiring someone quickly.
+Hiring the right person is much more important than hiring someone quickly.